geoffthorpe/newhcp/README.md

 side-car container (using a shared-mount for host communication - no networking) or as a cotenant service within the host container.

+### WebAPI service

+A web-API-hosting service (based on uwsgi) for representing Flask applications and, if enabled, providing a HTTPS reverse-proxy (based on nginx) using TLS certificates obtained from TPM enrollment.
+This service runs co-tenant inside all the other services that provide web APIs (we dogfood webapi extensively).

 ### **[Stateless KDC service](doc/stateless-kdc.md)**

 Demonstrates how PKI-based identity can underpin a Kerberos network, because